easegress-io/easegress/doc/reference/controllers.md

 > If not set, the filter works in the default namespace `DEFAULT`.

-The `alias` in `flow` can give the filter an alias name.
-So you can easily create different filters with the same spec.
-For example:
+The `alias` in `flow` gives a filter an alias to help re-use the filter so that we can use the alias to distinguish each of its appearances in the flow.

 ```yaml
 name: http-pipeline-example5